HBM/cppstream/README.md

 ### Reconnect
 Works as example client but stops and restarts the streaming client periodically.
 This program relies on the boost thread library.

-### Multiple
-Works as example client but creates several instances of the streaming client in order to connect to several streaming servers.
-This program relies on the boost thread library.